We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

-A Mission Ready Dog is a dog that is calm, clear-headed, and reliable — in the real world.
-They understand how to follow direction, recover quickly from distractions, and trust their handler’s guidance even when things get exciting, uncertain, or challenging.
+A Mission K915 Ready Dog is a dog that is calm, clear-headed, and reliable in the real world.
+They understand how to follow directions, recover quickly from distractions, and trust their handler’s guidance even when things get exciting, uncertain, or challenging.
 They’re not perfect — because no dog is — but they’ve built the foundation to handle real-life situations with composure and cooperation.

 Listens the first time, not the fifth